 Ingrown Toenails (cont.)

-On the second day, remove the dressing and wash with soap and water.
-Then apply triple antibiotic ointment (you can buy this at the drugstore) and put on new gauze.
+- On the second day, remove the dressing and wash with soap and water.
+Then apply triple antibiotic ointment (This is available at the drugstore.) and put on new gauze.
 Repeat this procedure twice a day until the wound has healed.

-If the doctor prescribed pain medicine, then take it as directed.
-Otherwise, acetaminophen (such as Tylenol) or ibuprofen (such as Motrin) may be used for pain control if you have no allergies to this medication.
+- If the doctor prescribed pain medicine, then take it as directed.
+Otherwise, acetaminophen (such as Tylenol) or ibuprofen (such as Motrin) may be used for pain control if there are no allergies to this medication.

-Depending on the procedure performed, you can expect to be back on your feet in two days to two weeks, although it may take longer to return to athletic activity.
+- Depending on the procedure performed, one can expect to be back on his or her feet in two days to two weeks, although it may take longer to return to athletic activity.

 Must Read Articles Related to Ingrown Toenails